alsotang/pushbot/readme.md

 # When to use

 When you wanna notify your user some info instantly.
-And you dont have a native app.
+And you dont have a native app or dont wanna send email.

 # How to use

 1. Let your user start this bot using Telegram [puuushbot](https://t.me/puuushbot)
-2. User would give you a push id
+2. User would give you back a push id
+3. curl the push service:

+    ```shell
-3. curl the push service: `curl https://push.alsotang.com/push -v -H "Content-type: application/json" -L -d '{"pushid": "3a1648fe-0ce3-4aed-8b11-a1cfa55b44a8", "content":  "I am the message https://i.loli.net/2020/10/11/oQWFTGrZPAUiXaJ.jpg"}'`
+    curl https://push.alsotang.com/push -v -H "Content-type: application/json" -L -d '{"pushid": "3a1648fe-0ce3-4aed-8b11-a1cfa55b44a8", "content":  "I am the message https://i.loli.net/2020/10/11/oQWFTGrZPAUiXaJ.jpg"}'
+    ```

+    or write code:

     ```js
     const axios = require('axios')